vippsas/vipps-solutions/README.md

 <!-- END_COMMENT -->

-The [Vipps APIs](https://vippsas.github.io/vipps-developer-docs/docs/APIs) can be combined for specific market segments, such as:
+The [APIs](https://vippsas.github.io/vipps-developer-docs/docs/APIs) can be combined for specific market segments, such as:

 * [Electric vehicle charging](./ev-charging/README.md)
 * [Loyalty in Point of Sale](./loyalty-in-pos/README.md)